 The forms below provide introductory information, including information about who receives the information you provide, and what steps typically follow a submission.
 Each form lists a contact person who can respond to questions before or after your submission of the form.

 Note: Forms are appropriate for use by students, faculty, staff, family members, friends, and any other person who cares about an Amherst College student and the community standards found in our Student Code of Conduct.

-Choose this form if the student of concern has aggrieved you, another person, or has violated the community standards in our Student Code of Conduct.
-When the College receives this form, it will attempt to contact the sharing party (if not anonymous) for the purpose of discussing informal response or the initiation of an adjudication process.
+Choose this form if a student has aggrieved you, another person, or may have violated the community standards described in our Student Code of Conduct.
+When the College receives this form, Student Affairs staff will attempt to contact the sharing party (if not anonymous) to learn more.

 Use this form if you wish to share information about sexual misconduct that affects an Amherst College community member.
 This report will go directly to Laurie Frankl, Title IX Coordinator.
 This form contains FAQs and answers to guide the user.

-Choose this form if a student has committed plagiarism, has cheated during a quiz or exam, or has collaborated inappropriately.
+Choose this form if a student may have committed plagiarism, cheated during a quiz or exam, or has collaborated inappropriately.
 Faculty, students, staff, and others may use this form to identify possible intellectual responsibility violations.

 Have you experienced identity-based harm?
 We are here to help.
 The first step is to fill out our secure online form, which will be received by the Identity-Based Harm Review Team.
 We will determine which office is best suited to help, and someone from that office will reach back out to you confidentially.